Get in Touch

 11. Comprehending Regression Trees and Model Trees

-• Incorporating regression into trees
+• Integrating regression into trees

 12. Comprehending Association Rules